 Winter (November to March) can be magical if you plan for it.
 Museums feel easy, restaurants feel cozy, and holiday season adds warmth.
 You just have to pack like a local.

-Day 1: Old Boston, walked slowly.
+Old Boston, walked slowly.
 Start early in the historic core while the sidewalks still belong to locals.
 Do one focused guided experience (a walking tour, a specific site, or a museum visit) and then leave time to wander.
 The goal is not to see everything, it is to feel the city’s logic.
 End the day with dinner in a neighborhood that still feels historic after dark.

-Day 2: Harbor Boston, open air.
+Day 2: Harbor Boston

 Make the waterfront the point of the day.
 Walk a long stretch, stop for coffee with a view, and plan at least one “moving” experience (a ferry ride, a harbor cruise, or a harbor islands plan if timing works).
 Even a short ride changes your sense of Boston’s scale and history.